dsc-courses/dsc106-2025-sp/labs/lab08/index.md

 [updatev1]: https://gist.github.com/SamLau95/20725ea12ef08f2471116fa48f69877f

-Now, we can implement the changes to create the first version of `updateScatterPlot()`:
+Now, we can implement the marked changes to create the first version of `updateScatterPlot()`.
+Feel free to copy this function into `meta.js`, but you should understand what was changed and why.

 ```js
 function updateScatterPlot(data, commits) {